Alfie MacLeod

-Alfred Wallace MacLeod (born March 10, 1956) is a Canadian politician.
+Alfred Wallace MacLeod (March 10, 1956 – September 28, 2025) was a Canadian politician.
 He represented the electoral district of Sydney River-Mira-Louisbourg in the Nova Scotia House of Assembly.
-He is a member of the Progressive Conservatives.
+MacLeod was a member of the Progressive Conservatives.

-Before politics
+Early life

-MacLeod was born in Sydney, Nova Scotia in 1956.
+MacLeod was born in Sydney, Nova Scotia on March 10, 1956.
 From 1976 to 1995, he worked a variety of positions with the Cape Breton Development Corporation.

 Political career

-MacLeod was first elected in an October 1995 by-election in Cape Breton West.
-He was defeated by Liberal Russell MacKinnon when he ran for re-election in 1998.
+MacLeod was first elected in the October 1995 Cape Breton West by-election which was triggered by the resignation of incumbent Liberal House Member Russell MacKinnon who ran unsuccessfully to become mayor of the Cape Breton Regional Municipality.
+In the 1998 Nova Scotia general election, MacKinnon decided to run again for the electoral district and defeated MacLeod in his re-election bid.

 In the 2000 federal election, MacLeod was the Progressive Conservative candidate in the electoral district of Bras d'Or—Cape Breton.
 He lost to Liberal Rodger Cuzner, finishing second, ahead of NDP incumbent Michelle Dockrill.

-MacLeod returned to provincial politics in 2006, defeating former Liberal MLA Russell MacKinnon for the Progressive Conservative nomination in Cape Breton West, then winning the seat in the 2006 general election.
+MacLeod returned to provincial politics in 2006, defeating his former opponent Liberal MLA Russell MacKinnon, for the Progressive Conservative nomination in Cape Breton West, then winning the seat in the 2006 general election.
 On October 25, 2007, MacLeod was elected Speaker of the Nova Scotia House of Assembly.

 MacLeod was re-elected in the 2009, 2013 and 2017 elections.

 On May 14, 2019, MacLeod announced he was seeking the Conservative nomination in Cape Breton—Canso for the 2019 federal election.
 He was named the candidate in June 2019.
 MacLeod resigned his provincial seat on July 31, 2019.
-He was defeated in the federal election.
+He was defeated in the federal election by the Liberal Party candidate, Mike Kelloway.

-Personal life
+Personal life and death

-Married to the former Shirley MacDonald; they have three children.
+Married to the former Shirley MacDonald; they had three children.
+He died from cancer at a hospice at Cape Breton Regional Hospital, on September 28, 2025, at the age of 69.